What is a media mix and why is it important?

 What is a media mix?

 A media mix, or marketing mix, is the combination of communication methods in which brands can reach their desired audiences.
-To understand what this means, consider these four elements:
+To understand what this means, consider these four elements of marketing:

 A media mix encompasses all the possible ways a product reaches its chosen audience(s)—or people—through avenues like traditional advertising, grassroots marketing, digital advertising, social media, email, and landing pages.
 Those methods are the third element in the marketing mix: place.